Rossi-Laboratory/CritiFusion/README.md

 </div>

-CritiFusion is a training-free, inference-time refinement framework designed to enhance semantic alignment and visual quality in text-to-image diffusion models.
+CritiFusion is a training-free, inference-time refinement framework that enhances semantic alignment and visual fidelity in text-to-image diffusion models.
-It operates as a modular plug-in stage on top of SDXL pipelines, without any additional finetuning or reward optimization.
+It operates as a modular plug-in on top of SDXL pipelines, requiring **no finetuning**, **no reward optimization**, and **no model modification**.

 <p align="center">
   <img src="img/fig1.png" width="100%">